linux-surface/ath10k-firmware-override/README.md

 # Firmware override for Surface devices with QCA6174 ATH10K WiFi Chip

+_Note: This should no longer be required with up-to-date firmware from the official linux-firmware repository._

 Firmware override for Surface devices with QCA6174 ATH10K WiFi chip, specifically the Surface Go devices and the AMD Surface Laptops.